henryboston/henryboston.net/readme.md

 # Henry Boston

 This blog is generated using Wintersmith.
-Template originally cloned from [Blake Embrey](https://github.com/blakeembrey/blakeembrey.com) and heavily modified.
+Originally cloned from [Blake Embrey](https://github.com/blakeembrey/blakeembrey.com) and heavily modified.